Dear Black Forest Resident,

 ---------------- o ----------------

 In the aftermath of the devastating Black Forest fire of 2013, residents of the Black Forest became concerned about how the forest would be rebuilt and how its unique environment would be preserved.
 This concern was heightened by decisions of the El Paso Board of County Commissioners directly violating the principles and precepts of the Black Forest Preservation Plan and El Paso County Land Development Code.
 Furthermore, county decisions show a clear pattern of favoring new and more extreme land uses with a disregard for the rights and expectations of existing residents.
 The county response to these decisions is that these documents are only advisory and not directive.
 We disagree strongly.
-These concerns led to the formation of a non-profit corporation called “Friends of the Black Forest Preservation Plan” (FOBFPP), dedicated to supporting the preservation plan.
+These concerns led to the formation of a non-profit corporation called “Friends of Black Forest” (FOBF), dedicated to supporting the preservation plan.